ivan-guerra/programmador.com/content/posts/cosmo.md

     ${COSMO_IMAGE}
 ```

 There's a number of X11 related volumes that get mounted.
-Those are required to
+The volumes enable the
-allow the emulator GUI to show up on my desktop when I launch it from the
-container.
-The user related option, `-u ...`, is necessary to ensure all
+emulator GUI to appear on the host desktop.
+The user related option, `-u ...`,
-container writes use the host system's user permissions (i.e., I don't want all
+guarantees all container writes use the host system's user permissions (that is,
-the output binaries to have user/group `root`).
+you don't want all the output binaries to have user/group `root`).

 ## Bochs Emulation

 [![Bochs IA-32 Emulator](/posts/cosmo/bochs.png#center)][6]

-I needed an emulator to test my OS.
-The OSDev wiki gives a nice summary table
+An emulator makes it convenient to test the OS.
+The OSDev wiki gives a nice
-comparing the different emulators available[^6].
-I decided to go with Bochs for
+summary table comparing the different emulators available[^6].
+I decided to go
-this project for a few reasons:
+with Bochs for this project for a few reasons:

 1. Simple serial logging feature
 2. Built in debug features[^7]
 3. Comes with a graphical user interface

-A 12 line configuration script was all I needed to get my OS up and running in
-Bochs:
+The Bochs configuration script below loads the OS and enables logging to four
+virtual serial ports:

 ```txt
 megs:            32